 - a.
-The practitioner must possess a current licensure under California law as follows. - 1.
+The practitioner must possess a valid, unsuspended California license which is unrestricted and not subject to a pending accusation, or any probation for any Medical Board as follows. - 1.
 Physicians must be currently licensed to practice medicine by the Medical Board of California or the Osteopathic Medical Board of California. - 2.
 Dentists must be currently licensed to practice dentistry by the California Board of Dental Examiners. - 3.
-Podiatrists must be currently licensed to practice podiatry by the California Board of Podiatric Medicine.
+Podiatrists must be currently licensed to practice podiatry by the California Board of Podiatric Medicine. - 4.
+Clinical Psychologists must be currently licensed to practice clinical psychology by the California Board of Psychology - b.
+Additional training and certification requirements for all Physicians, Podiatrists and Oral Surgeons.